Manufacturing and Prototyping

 - the design has been prepared with actual board production in mind

-What A Public Reviewer Can Confirm
+What A Public Reader Can Confirm

 From the public release alone, a reviewer can already see that: